laurensk/tinf.laurensk.at/README.md

 2. You have to include a visible mark on every page/router-outlet which links to this repository.

 ## Consequences
-If you don't follow these guidelines, it's possible that the `poelzript-checker` will find your site and report the violation and you won't be able to get a PLUS in TINF.
+If you don't follow these guidelines, it's possible that the `poelzript-checker` will find your site and report the violation so you won't get a PLUS in TINF.